-Contrary to popular belief, the idea of giving something to someone just because it’s their birthday or Christmas, or some other popular celebration, does not necessarily indicate a unique way to say ‘love you’ darling, dear, or whatever is your favorite expression for someone you really cherish.
+Contrary to popular belief, the idea of giving something to someone just because it’s their birthday or Christmas, or some other popular celebration, does not necessarily indicate a unique way to say ‘love you’ darling, dear, or whatever is your favorite expression for someone you really cherish particularly for Anniversary gifts.

-To start with, if someone knew that you were only getting in touch with them, giving them a phone call, or making an arrangement to have coffee somewhere, because the inspiration came from a list of ‘things that must be done’ on the front page of your computer, or a reminder in your automatic outlook calendar, do you think they would feel that you are wanting to say ‘I love you’
+To start with in regard to Anniversary gifts, if someone knew that you were only getting in touch with them, giving them a phone call, or making an arrangement to have coffee somewhere, because the inspiration came from a list of ‘things that must be done’ on the front page of your computer, or a reminder in your automatic outlook calendar, do you think they would feel that you are wanting to say ‘I love you’

 A sudden, ‘out of the blue’ phone call, just saying that you are thinking about a person and just wanted to say hello and ask how they are can be more valuable than an expensive gift, particularly if someone you know tends to get depressed at times.